No. 34 Squadron RAF Regiment

-No. 34 Squadron RAF Regiment is a field squadron of the RAF Regiment in the Royal Air Force.
-Its mission is protection of RAF bases from ground attack.
+No. 34 Squadron RAF Regiment is a C-UAS squadron of the RAF Regiment in the Royal Air Force.
+Its mission is to detect, track, and ultimately disrupt and destroy unmanned airborne vehicles.
 The squadron's current HQ is at RAF Leeming.
 The motto of the squadron is "Feu de Fer "(Fire from Iron).

 History

 Formation and the Cold War 1951–1954

 In response to an assessment of NATO airfield low level air defence requirements during the Cold War, 34 Squadron RAF Regiment was formed on 19 November 1951 at RAF Yatesbury.
 The squadron was immediately deployed overseas as a light anti-aircraft squadron to El Hammra, Egypt and launched a number of operational detachments to the Suez Canal Zone from January 1952.
-The rise in Arab nationalism and abrogation of the Anglo-Egyptian Treaty by the Egyptian Government in late 1951, led to increased civil unrest and a heightened threat to British installations.
+The rise in Arab nationalism and abrogation of the Anglo-Egyptian treaty of 1936 by the Egyptian Government in late 1951, led to increased civil unrest and a heightened threat to British installations.
 Equipped with the 40mm Bofors L60 gun, it provided not only close air defence of RAF airfields and other assets, but also provided convoy escorts and close protection of senior Air Officers.
-In 1954, the British withdrew from the Canal Zone and the squadron redeployed to Cyprus to provide low-level air defence to airfields at Akrotiri and Nicosia to counter the EKOA terrorist campaign.
+In 1954, the British withdrew from the Canal Zone and the squadron redeployed to Cyprus to provide low-level air defence to airfields at Akrotiri and Nicosia to counter the EOKA terrorist campaign.
 Operational detachments continued in Libya, Aden, Iran and Cyprus, including during the Turkish invasion of Cyprus and the subsequent bloody partition.

 Cyprus

-For the most part, the squadron secured RAF airfields and other RAF installations on the island, however, it also turned its hand to patrols, convoy escorts and guards for VIPs.
+For the most part, the squadron secured RAF airfields and other RAF installations on the island, however, it also turned its hand to patrols, convoy escorts and guards for Very Important Persons (VIPs).
 Strained relations between the Greek and Turkish communities flared into open conflict in 1963 and the squadron deployed to protect British lives and property.
 The RAF Regiment squadron was one of the first to enter Nicosia on 27 December 1963 to restore peace.
 34 Squadron and other Regiment squadrons, helped establish the so-called ‘Green Line’ that had been drawn across Nicosia as a demarcation between the warring communities.
-Matters quietened until the Turkish invasion of Cyprus in late 1974, when the squadron provided protection to the British Sovereign base area and helped in the evacuation of British dependants from the divided island.
+Matters quietened until the Turkish invasion of Cyprus in late 1974, when the squadron provided protection to the British Sovereign Base Areas and helped in the evacuation of British dependants from the divided island.
 From the mid-1970s, still at RAF Akrotiri, it was the sole RAF Regiment squadron in Cyprus, until it was posted to RAF Leeming in 1996.